zjc062/mind-vis/README.md

 - We thank [Kamitani Lab](https://github.com/KamitaniLab) and [
 Weizmann Vision Lab](https://github.com/WeizmannVision) for making their raw and pre-processed data public.
 - We also thank [BOLD5000 team](https://bold5000-dataset.github.io/website/) for making their dataset public.
 - Our Masked Brain Modeling implementation is based on the [Masked Autoencoders](https://github.com/facebookresearch/mae) by Facebook Research.
-And our Conditional Latent Diffusion Model implementation is based on implementation from [CompVis](https://github.com/CompVis/latent-diffusion).
+- Our Conditional Latent Diffusion Model implementation is based on the implementation from [CompVis](https://github.com/CompVis/latent-diffusion).
 We thank these authors for making their codes and checkpoints publicly available!